-The RMI transport extends the java.rmi.server.RMISocketFactory class to provide a default implementation of a socket factory which is the resourceprovider for client and server sockets.
+The RMI transport implementation includes an extension of the class java.rmi.server.RMISocketFactory, which is the default resourceprovider for client and server sockets used to send and receive RMI calls; this default socket factory can be obtained via the java.rmi.server.RMISocketFactory.getDefaultSocketFactory method.
 This default socket factory creates sockets that transparently provide the firewall tunnelling mechanism as follows:

-- Client sockets automatically attempt HTTP connections to hosts that cannot be contacted with a direct socket. - Server sockets automatically detect if a newly-accepted connection is an HTTP POST request, and if so, return a socket that will expose only the body of the request to the transport and format its output as an HTTP response.
+- Client sockets first attempt a direct socket connection.
+Client sockets automatically attempt HTTP connections to hosts that cannot be contacted with a direct socket if that direct socket connection results in either a java.net.NoRouteToHostException or a java.net.UnknownHostException being thrown.
+If a direct socket connection results in any other exception being thrown, such as a java.net.ConnectException, an HTTP connection will not be attempted. - Server sockets automatically detect if a newly-accepted connection is an HTTP POST request, and if so, return a socket that will expose only the body of the request to the transport and format its output as an HTTP response.

 Client-side sockets, with this default behavior, are provided by the factory's java.rmi.server.RMISocketFactory.createSocket method.
-Serverside sockets with this default behavior are provided by the factory's java.rmi.server.RMISocketFactory.createServerSocket method.
+Server-side sockets with this default behavior are provided by the factory's java.rmi.server.RMISocketFactory.createServerSocket method.